-Queen Margaret College first opened its doors on the 19th of February, 1919 with 53 pupils.
+Queen Margaret College first opened its doors on 19 February 1919 with 53 pupils.
 Our Scottish Presbyterian founders, The Hon.
 John Aitken and The Very Rev. Dr James Gibb, had a resolute belief in girls’ education.
 The College’s original purpose, as stated in its first prospectus, was ‘to provide for girls a sound intellectual and moral education and to build up strong Christian character on a broad religious basis and thus to produce the best type of girlhood and womanhood’.

 The heritage building in which the College currently occupies was designed and erected by T.C.Williams and his wife Anne Beetham as a family homestead in Hobson Street, Thorndon.
 Scots College was housed in the building from 1916 till 1918 when they moved to Miramar and Queen Margaret College was established.